jasonslagter/idl-program/rust_cli/README.md

 # Metadata Rust CLI

 This CLI is used to interact with the metadata program.
+You can upload IDLs and metadata to Solana programs so that everyone can access them by just knowing the program id.
+It supports uploading from local files or URLs.
+You can also download the IDL and metadata from a program to a file on your system.
+The data is stored on-chain in a compressed format to minimize storage costs while maintaining accessibility.

+The CLI provides a simple interface to manage both IDL (Interface Description Language) files, which describe a program's interface, and additional metadata that can provide more context about the program.

 ## Usage